KaungKhantKyaw1997/quiz-trove/README.md

-# QuizTrove
+# Quiz Trove

-QuizTrove is an online quiz application that allows users to create quizzes, add questions, and test their knowledge.
+Quiz Trove is an online quiz application that allows users to create quizzes, add questions, and test their knowledge.

 ## Getting Started